Evolve-Marketing-Team/imgcompress/README.md

 - Once installation is complete, your command shell will open asking to install Python and necessary tools.
 Press any key to continue install process. *Note this step may take a few minutes.
 You can continue with other work while this installs*

 ## Step 2: Install Gulp Cli
-Open Powershell.
-If you're not sure how to open Powershell, just click on Windows button and search for Powershell and run the app.
+Open Powershell as an Adminstrator.
+If you're not sure how to open Powershell, just click on Windows button and/or search for Powershell select and run as Administrator.
+- Enter the following command to enable command line scripts: `Set-ExecutionPolicy Unrestricted`.
+Once prompted, type *YES* to allow unrestricted process scripts.
 - Install Gulp Cli by entering following command: `npm -g install gulp-cli`
+- After this is complete, the rest of the following command line commands can be run in regular Powershell and not as Administrator.

 ## Step 3: Setup Image Compression